cpc/openasip/tce-llvm-gcc/README.txt

 sources to llvm bitcode.
 This (or clang) must be installed before newlib can be compiled.

-0. Download llvm-gcc sources for your tce installation llvm.org
+0. Download llvm-gcc sources for your tce installation llvm.org.
+LLVM-2.5 compatible llvm-gcc is found from http://llvm.org/releases/2.5/llvm-gcc-4.2-2.5.source.tar.gz

 1. Make separate build directory. mkdir tce-llvm-gcc-build